 Bouncing up and down on a trampoline can be a fun way for kids to get some exercise and improve their balance and coordination.
-But trampoline use can also lead to serious injuries and even death in some cases.
+But trampoline use can also lead to serious injuries, and even death in rare cases.

 The U.S. Consumer Product Safety Commission (CPSC) estimates that over 100,000 emergency room visits were trampoline-related in 2014.
 And from 2000 to 2009, the CPSC is aware of 22 deaths associated with trampoline use.
 The American Academy of Pediatrics discourages home use of trampolines, but jumping on trampolines continues to be a popular activity for kids.